aduo122/Crack-Coding-Interview/Leetcode.md

                                              same -> move both to next

     since only looking at the next level, could only maintain one layer of numbers

+ Save Time

+    300. Longest Increasing Subsequence

+    O(n^2) solution, consider longest subsequence and the largest number for each position

+    O(nlogn) solution, consider smallest number for each length of subsequence for each position if cur is larger than all previous, length + 1, update cur to the list

 Backtracking
 ====
   Construct composition questions